Xbox Games Store

-Xbox Games Store (formerly Xbox Live Marketplace) was a digital distribution platform used by Microsoft's Xbox One and Xbox 360 video game consoles.
-The service allows users to download or purchase video games (including both Xbox Live Arcade games and full Xbox One and Xbox 360 titles), add-ons for existing games, game demos along with other miscellaneous content such as gamer pictures and Dashboard themes.
+Xbox Games Store (formerly Xbox LIVE Marketplace) was a digital distribution platform previously used by Microsoft's Xbox 360 and formerly by the Xbox One.
+The service allowed users to download or purchase video games (including both Xbox LIVE Arcade games and full Xbox 360 titles), add-ons for existing games, game demos along with other miscellaneous content such as gamer pictures and Dashboard themes.

+Xbox Live Marketplace launched alongside the Xbox 360 on November 22, 2005, with 400 pieces of content.
+It was rebranded to the Xbox game store on August 30, 2013 to prepare for the then upcoming launch of the Xbox One.

+Xbox Games Store was replaced on October 22, 2017 by Microsoft Store as the standard digital storefront for all Windows 10 devices.
+The subsequent Xbox Series X/S consoles also use Microsoft Store.

 The service also previously offered sections for downloading video content, such as films and television episodes; as of late 2012, this functionality was superseded by Xbox Music and Xbox Video (now known as Groove Music and Microsoft Movies & TV respectively).

-In late 2017, Xbox Store was replaced on Xbox One by Microsoft Store, as the standard digital storefront for all Windows 10 devices.
-The subsequent Xbox Series X/S consoles also use Microsoft Store.
+As announced by Microsoft on August 17, 2023, the Xbox Games Store for the Xbox 360 was shut down on July 29, 2024; however, following its termination, backwards-compatible Xbox 360 titles remain available for purchase on the Microsoft Store for Xbox One and Xbox Series X/S.

 Services

 Xbox Live Arcade

-The Xbox Live Arcade (XBLA) branding encompasses digital-only games that can be purchased from Xbox Games Store on the Xbox 360, including ports of classic games and new original titles.
+The Xbox Live Arcade (XBLA) branding encompassed smaller, digital-only games that were only available through the Xbox Games Store, including ports of classic games and new original titles.

 Games on Demand

-The Games on Demand section of Xbox Games Store allows users to purchase downloadable versions of Xbox 360 titles, along with games released for the original Xbox.
-Most of all, some of the delisted downloadable contents of the respective Xbox 360 games are also included in this edition.
+The Games on Demand section of Xbox Games Store allowed users to purchase downloadable versions of retail Xbox 360 titles, along with games released for the original Xbox.
+The service would later be brought to PC with Games for Windows Games on Demand.

 Xbox Live Indie Games

-As part of the "New Xbox Experience" update launched on November 19, 2008, Microsoft launched Xbox Live Community Games, and later renamed to "Xbox Live Indie Games", a service similar to Xbox Live Arcade (XBLA), with smaller and less expensive games created by independent developers and small studios.
-Such games are added to the service after successfully passing through a peer review system that prevents inappropriate content from appearing in games and ensures that games meet certain technical standards and do not misrepresent their content.
+As part of the "New Xbox Experience" update launched on November 19, 2008, Microsoft launched Xbox Live Community Games (later renamed to Xbox Live Indie Games), a service similar to Xbox Live Arcade, with smaller and less expensive games created by independent developers and small studios using the XNA framework.
+Such games were added to the service after successfully passing through a peer review system that prevents inappropriate content from appearing in games and ensures that games meet certain technical standards and do not misrepresent their content.